alxlit/elementary-thunderbird/README.md

 ## Development

 I am **not** affiliated with the elementary development team, and this theme is **not** officially supported.
-Please submit bug reports and fixes **[here](http://github.com/alxlit/elementary-thunderbird/issues)**.
+Please submit bug reports and fixes [here](http://github.com/alxlit/elementary-thunderbird/issues) (on GitHub).
 To install the theme locally, clone the repository and follow the instructions [here](https://developer.mozilla.org/en-US/docs/Building_a_Theme#Test).

 ## Preview